BartMassey/mkgit/README.md

 and "-X gitlab" switches are convenient for pushing to these
 places: see the manual page for details.

-The "magic -X modes" are customized by putting site variable definitions in mkgit-<site> in the same bin directory as mkgit.
+The "magic -X modes" can be customized by putting site variable definitions in mkgit-<site> in the same bin directory as mkgit.
 See mkgit-big-site and mkgit-little-site for examples.
 All of this is fragile and a bit experimental: